Steve2608/Computational-Data-Analytics/reports/UE1/report1.md

 CD = 1,047821
 ```

 With a CD of ~1.05 we can show that both JRip Classifiers are significantly better than ConjunctiveRule.
 As 2.8 > 1.5 + 1.05 (or 1.04).
-However JRip with pruning is NOT significant better than JRip without pruning.
+However, JRip with pruning is NOT significantly better than JRip without pruning.

 *Java Code, which we used to calculate the Friedman statistics and CD:*
 ```java